bensh4/nikto/README.md

  finally
  >> ```./nikto-sym-fix.sh```

-Now take a cup of copy and wait for a while untilit set-up!! :-D
+Now take a cup of copy and wait for a while until it set-up!! :-D
 ###################################################################

 =====